 About Legal Malpractice

-Although legal malpractice is generally referred to as negligence committed by an attorney, it can occur in any area of the law and can take many forms such as simple negligence, gross negligence, negligence per se, breach of contract, breach of fiduciary duty, fraud, and, in Texas, violations of the Texas Deceptive Trade Practices Act.
+Although legal malpractice is generally referred to as negligence committed by an attorney, it can occur in any area of the law and can take many forms, such as simple negligence, gross negligence, breach of contract, breach of fiduciary duty, fraud, and, in Texas, violations of the Texas Deceptive Trade Practices Act.

-The short answer is yes.
-In Texas, the general rule is that legal malpractice cases must be brought within two years from the time the injured party knew or should have known through reasonable diligence of the legal malpractice.
-Cases that fall under the two year statute of limitations are negligence, misrepresentation and violations of the Texas Deceptive Trade Practices Act.
+Time is of the essence, meaning there is a limited amount of time for which a client must file suit on a legal malpractice claim.
+In Texas, the general time limit for bringing a negligence claim against a lawyer is two years from the time the injured party knew or should have known through reasonable diligence of the legal malpractice.
+Claims that fall under the two-year statute of limitations are negligence, misrepresentation, and violations of the Texas Deceptive Trade Practices Act.
 Most cases against lawyers fall under this category.
-Cases against lawyers for fraud, breach of fiduciary duty and breach of contract fall under a four year statute of limitations.
-This means that the injured party must file suit within these time periods or the case may be barred.
+Cases against lawyers for fraud, breach of fiduciary duty and breach of contract fall under a four-year statute of limitations.
+This means that the injured party must file suit within these time periods, or the case may be barred.
 There are, however, some equitable remedies that may extend the time for filing suit.
-Moreover, each state’s statute of limitations may vary.
+Moreover, each state’s statute of limitations can vary from State to State.

 Our experienced Texas legal malpractice attorneys are here to answer your questions, contact us today to schedule your free consultation.